RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Manual path: constructor injection + `Ok(hto.ToSiren(resolver, qsb))` + `[Produces]` attribute
 - Migration guide updated with both approaches

-#### Step 6.8:

-- update jsonschema packages (onyl v8 since new mainenance fee. also lock version for now in csproj.)

 #### Step 6.9: Descriptive error when ActionParameterTypes route is missing
 - Pre-existing bug: when `TryGetRouteByType` returns None and the fallback `RouteUrl("ActionParameterTypes", ...)` fails, the error is unclear.
 - Fix in `SirenConverter`: throw a descriptive exception (e.g. "No route found for action parameter type '{typeName}'.
 Ensure `AutoDeliverJsonSchemaForActionParameterTypes` is true or register a custom route.").